-I had the incredible opportunity to participate in paleontological field work with Dr. Larsson in McGill's Redpath Museum during the summer of 2017.
-For just over a month, we toured around southern Sasketchewan and Alberta, conducting fieldwork, and essentially living my childhood dream of digging up dinosaurs!
+Fulfilling my childhood dream, I helped out with some paleontological field work for Dr. Hans Larsson in McGill's Redpath Museum during the summer of 2017.
+For just over a month, we toured around southern Sasketchewan and Alberta, conducting fieldwork, and digging up dinos!

 I spent 2 months on Sweden's west coast identifying marine invertebrates at Uppsala's Klubban Biological Field Station.
 Still not an expert in polychaetes but im getting there...

 I had the incredible opportunity and privilege to study rainforest disturbance and biodiversity in the rainforests of Xishuangbanna, Yunnan Province, China.
 Specifically, I looked at the impact of light disturbance (canopy openings) have on leaf complexity of understory vegetation.
 Made some incredible friends, both human and red panda!

 Spent some of the summer of 2015 canoeing around lakes and watersheds in southern Ontario searching for Decodon verticillatus.
 Commonly known as swamp loosestrife, this shrubby perennial shifts from a sexual to clonal lifecycle as it approaches its northern range limit.